ErikEJ/EFCorePowerTools/README.md

 # Downloads/builds

 The EF Core Power Tools contains DbContext design time feature: Reverse Engineering, Model inspection and more to come - see the [wiki page](https://github.com/ErikEJ/EFCorePowerTools/wiki) for more information. .NET Framework 4.7.1 or later is required.
+For EF Core 3 reverse engineering, .NET Core 3 must be installed.

 **Release**